DubstepQBA/ocl-rspack-builder/README.md

-# Next.js RSPack Plugin
+# Next.js RSPack Builder

-An enhanced RSPack plugin for Next.js 14+ that provides improved build performance and configuration options.
+An enhanced RSPack builder for Next.js 14+ that provides improved build performance and configuration options.

 ## Features